Liveliness: The degree of high-spirited attitude

 Serious: Individuals who are thinkers, analyzers and evaluators.
 They are always playing things over and over in their own mind before they act, hence they tend to anticipate problems even in the worst situations.
 They are reliable, accountable and dependable people who take their responsibilities seriously.

-Descriptors: restrained, introspective, silent
+Common Descriptors: restrained, introspective, accountable

-Top 2 questions and expected answers (*there is no right or wrong answer, the answer you are seeking is based on what best fits the role and your company culture):
+Note: There is no right or wrong answer, the answer you are seeking is based on what best fits the role and your company culture.

 2. Tell me about a time in your current or previous work where you were intensely motivated?

-4. What things in life do you do where you lose track of time?
+3. What things in life do you do where you lose track of time?

-5. Why have you chosen this industry to work in?
+4. Why have you chosen this industry to work in?

-7. Would you say that developing and using a detailed procedure was always necessary for your job?
+5. Would you say that developing and using a detailed procedure was always necessary for your job?